AyrA/YtStream/README.md

 [See details here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel/endpoints)

 This type of application is normally run behind a reverse proxy.
-There is nothing that makes it inherently unsafe to directly run it on port 80 or 443.
+There is nothing that makes it inherently unsafe to directly run it on port 80 or 443 though.

 Apache and Nginx are popular web servers that support reverse proxying.
 Apache also runs on Windows.